Children's Hospital is part of the UPMC family.

 All medical tests carry some risks.
 Although the risks from a flexible bronchoscopy are very low, you should know about the possible complications.
 They are:

-If your child has any special needs or health issues you feel the doctor or nurse needs to know about, please call the Division of Pulmonary Medicine, Allergy and Immunology at Children’s Hospital of Pittsburgh before the test and ask to speak with a nurse.
+If your child has any special needs or health issues you feel the doctor or nurse needs to know about, please call the Division of Pulmonary Medicine, Allergy and Immunology at UPMC Children’s before the test and ask to speak with a nurse.
 It is important to notify us in advance about any special needs.

 Children's Hospital's main campus is located in the Lawrenceville neighborhood.
 Our main hospital address is: